auth0/omniauth-auth0/README.md

 that will tell it to send those parameters on every Auth request.

-Or you can do it for a specific Auth request by adding them in the query parameter of the redirect url.
+Or you can do it for a specific Auth request by adding them in the query parameter of the redirect URL.
 Allowed parameters are `connection` and `prompt`:

 ```ruby
 redirect_to '/auth/auth0?connection=google-oauth2'